flyingmachine/brave-clojure-web/content/7-core-functions-in-depth.md

 You might be asking yourself similar questions if you've started playing with Clojure's core functions.
-"Why did `map` return what looks like a list when I gave it a vector?" and "How come my map got turned into a list of vectors?" and so on.
+"Why did `map` return what looks like a list when I gave it a vector?" and "How come `reduce` treats my map like a list of vectors?" and so on.
 (With Clojure, though, you at least don't have to contemplate the profound existential terror of being a seventeen-year-old for eternity.)

-In this chapter, you'll learn about Clojure's deep, dark, bloodthirsty, supernatur&ndash; \**cough*\* I mean, in this chapter, you'll learn a couple underlying concepts which are key to understanding Clojure's core functions.
+In this chapter, you'll learn about Clojure's deep, dark, bloodthirsty, supernatur&ndash; \**cough*\* I mean, in this chapter, you'll learn a couple of Clojure's underlying concepts.
+This will give you the footing you need to read the documentation for functions you haven't used before and to understand what's happening when you give them a try.

 You'll also see usage examples of the functions you'll be reaching for the most.
+This will give you a solid foundation for writing your own code and reading and learning from others' projects.

-By the end, you'll
+By the end, you'll understand:
-understand:

 * Programming to abstractions
     * The sequence abstraction